Tandasi/AI4I-2020-Predictive-Maintenance-Dataset/README.md

+# AI4I Analytics Platform

+**Advanced Industrial Predictive Maintenance Dashboard by Angatech Technologies**

+## About Angatech Technologies

-# AI4I Analytics P- **Real-Time Operations Dashboard**: Live equipment monitoring and status tracking- **Predictive Analytics**: Machine learning-powered anomaly detection and failure predictiont- **Maintenance Ope**Angatech Technologies** is a leading provider of industrial IoT and predictive maintenance solutions.
+**Angatech Technologies** is a leading provider of industrial IoT and predictive maintenance solutions.
 We specialize in:

 - **Advanced Analytics Platforms**
 - **Machine Learning Solutions**